 Off-Site SEO refers to everything that happens outside of your website.
-Backlinks are the most essential aspect in off-site SEO.
+Backlinks are an essential aspect of off-site SEO.
 The quantity of links pointing back to your website from other websites is referred to as backlinks.
 The more links you have, the more authority you will have.

-Backlinks could come from social networking sites like Instagram, Facebook, LinkedIn, and Twitter, among others.
+Backlinks could come from social networking sites like Instagram, Facebook, LinkedIn, and Twitter.
 They could potentially be from Medium’s featured blog entries.
 In addition, there are internet website directories.
 These are only a few backlinking ideas, but keep in mind that a backlink is anything that links back to your company’s website.

 Now that we’ve covered the fundamentals of SEO, let’s look at some simple ways to incorporate SEO into your website:

 One of the most critical parts of SEO is keyword research.
-You may get more organic search traffic than ever before with the appropriate keywords.
+You may get more organic search traffic with the appropriate keywords.
 Unfortunately, keyword research is a time-consuming and challenging activity that few individuals are prepared to do.
-Fortunately, there are a variety of tools that can help make the process go more smoothly.
+Fortunately, various tools can help make the process go more smoothly.

-You must first understand the process of keyword research before you can select the best SEO keywords for your content.
+You must first understand the keyword research process before you can select the best SEO keywords for your content.

-If you own a small restaurant, for example, you should focus your content optimization efforts on terms and phrases that users might type into a search engine to find “restaurants in my neighborhood,” rather than “restaurants in New Port Beach.”
-Rather than sending people away, this will help you get more organic traffic from those who are looking for your products and services.
+Suppose you own a small restaurant, for example.
+In that case, you should focus your content optimization efforts on terms and phrases that users might type into a search engine to find “restaurants in my neighborhood” rather than “restaurants in New Port Beach.”
+Rather than sending people away, this will help you get more organic traffic from those looking for your products and services.

-BKA Content has written a great article explaining SEO keywords in more detail.
+BKA Content has written an excellent article explaining SEO keywords in more detail.

-According to Perficient Article, 61% of online visitors in the United States used their mobile devices to access websites.
-This means that users should be able to see and interact with the design on any screen size, not just desktop.
+According to Perficient Article, 61% of online visitors in the United States use their mobile devices to access websites.
+Users should be able to see and interact with the design on any screen size, not just desktop.

-Personally, I like to check businesses or restaurants on my iPhone rather than on my computer.
-Because so many of us have adopted this mentality, Google wants to make sure that internet visitors continue to have a positive experience regardless of device.
+I like to check businesses or restaurants on my iPhone rather than my computer.
+Because so many of us have adopted this mentality, Google wants to ensure that internet visitors continue to have a positive experience regardless of device.

 Because of Google’s mobile-friendliness ranking standards, websites that aren’t mobile-friendly might soon fall behind their mobile-friendly competitors.
 Similarly, Google has been known to devalue the mobile versions of non-mobile-friendly websites.
-This means that if your website isn’t mobile-friendly, you can be missing out on a significant chunk of your online audience.
+If your website isn’t mobile-friendly, you can be missing out on a significant chunk of your online audience.

 The speed with which your website loads is essential to your SEO.
 The higher your ranking, the faster your website loads on a mobile device.
-This means you’ll show up higher in search results for keywords that are relevant to you.
+You’ll show up higher in search results for keywords relevant to you.
 Google is particularly strict about this and has been known to penalize sites with slow page speeds.

 We are an instant gratification generation, so most of us don’t have the patience to wait for a webpage to load.

 Have you ever visited a website that took an eternity to load?
-Do you generally go return to the search results instead of waiting to find the next website that will meet your needs?
+Do you generally return to the search results instead of waiting to find the following website that will meet your needs?

 A webpage should take at least three seconds to load.
-Your bounce rate is affected by a delayed load time, which not only lowers your search rankings.
+Your bounce rate is affected by a delayed load time, which lowers your search rankings.

 Compressing your images can help with load time.
 It can take a long time for an image to load when you upload it to the Internet.
-This is partially due to the size of photographs (on average, each image on the Internet is 24MB) and partly due to the time it takes to process them.
+This can result from the size of photographs (on average, each image on the Internet is 24MB) and partly due to the time it takes to process them.
 However, if you have a lot of photographs on your website, they can start to slow down the loading speed.
 Image compression comes into play in this situation.

 Google’s PageSpeed Insights tool is one of many tools available to help you make your site faster and help with your SEO.
 Based on the data Google collects from your website, the PageSpeed Insights tool makes a series of recommendations.